BuvinJT/distbuilder/docs/ConfigClasses.md

 The `name` should **not** contain the *literal* "hook-" *file name* prefix, or a .py *file extension*.

+**isContribHook**: Only respected for PyInstaller v4 or later, when it became available, and the new standard practice for hook distribution.

-hooksDirPath = This may be override, as needed.
+**hooksDirPath** may be override, as needed.
 If left as the default `None`, the path will be automatically resolved.

 ## PyInstSpec